DataFire/Integrations/integrations/generated/google_androidmanagement/README.md

 ## Definitions

+### AlwaysOnVpnPackage
+* AlwaysOnVpnPackage `object`: Configuration for an always-on VPN connection.
+  * lockdownEnabled `boolean`: Disallows networking when the VPN is not connected.
+  * packageName `string`: The package name of the VPN app.

 ### ApiLevelCondition
 * ApiLevelCondition `object`: A compliance rule condition which is satisfied if the Android Framework API level on the device does not meet a minimum requirement.
 There can only be one rule with this type of condition per policy.
   * minApiLevel `integer`: The minimum desired Android Framework API level.
 If the device does not meet the minimum requirement, this condition is satisfied.
 Must be greater than zero.